Is Getting Older All in Your Mind?

 *Always get a doctor’s approval before doing any exercising.
 Use common sense.
 If you are just starting out, use only body weight, work on the basics and develop a baseline of strength, wind, endurance, flexibility and balance.

 Download a Quick Guide to Strength, Stamina and Sturdiness.
 Want to do more than read?
-Join a virtual Fitness Community for Fly Fishers and Outdoor Types.
+Use the contact form to ask about our Virtual Fitness Program for Fly Fishers and Outdoor Types.

 Note: